-Recreational Boating Accidents and Fatalities in Oregon
+Recreational Boating Incidents and Fatalities in Oregon

-Boaters need to make sure they have the necessary skill and required equipment for the waters they enter.
-While accidents happen for a variety of reasons, 85-90% or more of fatalities could be prevented if the victims wore life jackets.
-The annual statistics illustrate this point very well.
+Boaters need to make sure they have the skills and required equipment for the waters they enter.
+Accidents happen for all kinds of reasons.
+But 85-90% of drowning victims were not wearing

-Educated boaters are safer boaters.
+Educated boaters are safer.